 JD Martinez joins Carlos Beltran and David Wright as former Mets to transition their career into the front office taking the role as special advisor to the general manager.
 But what exactly is a ‘special advisor’ and how does this make the Mets a better team than they were without JD Martinez.

 It is a position that isn’t limited to just one role but overseeing everything.
-So much of baseball operations is men who never really made it in the big leagues or professional baseball in general so it is always good to get a secondary opinion on the sport and how to approach certain players who may be struggling.
+So much of baseball operations is men who never really made it in the big leagues or professional baseball in general so it is always good to get a secondary opinion on the sport and how to approach certain players who might be struggling.

 Given that JD Martinez had a very successful major league career spread across 14 seasons with the Astros, Tigers, Diamondbacks, Red Sox, Dodgers and Mets, it makes a lot of sense the Mets trusted him to give him such a versatile role in their organization development.